Absence of emergent supersymmetry at superconducting quantum critical points in Dirac and Weyl semimetals: RESULTS

-The loop diagram Fig.~\ref{Figb2nDW1} was calculated in previous works \cite{Lee07, Grover14, Jian15, Zerf16} by means of standard RG.
-Although the models considered in these works are physically different, the loop integrals have the same structure and can be computed similarly.
-No singular contribution was found in these works.
-This is because all these works are devoted to finding the $\beta$ function for $\lambda_4$ and $g$.
-For their purposes, it is safe to set all the external $D$-momenta of the boson to zero \cite{Lee07, Grover14, Jian15, Zerf16}, since the potential infrared singularity in the irreducible four-boson vertex does not affect the $\beta$ function of local coupling functions \cite{Shankar94}.
-However, this treatment amounts to assuming that all the $|\phi|^{2n}$ terms with $n \geq 2$ are always local.
-While such an assumption is justified in the case of massive fermion, it is invalid at the QCP where the fermion is strictly massless.
-More concretely, the dominant contribution to the diagram Fig.~\ref{Figb2nDW1} comes from the processes in which the internal fermion momenta are smaller than the external boson momenta, i.e., $|p| < |q|$.
-If all the external momenta are forced to vanish, this contribution would be incorrectly discarded.
-In order not to miss the contribution from fermionic modes carrying ultra-low momenta, the external momenta should be always kept finite, no matter how small.
-From \Eqs{Eqla42d} and (\ref{Eqla43d}), we see that the coupling parameter $\lambda_4$ acquires singular contributions at finite external boson momenta.
-Consequently, the $|\phi|^4$ term becomes highly nonlocal.
-The beta function does not contain any information on this nonlocality.
+The loop diagram Fig.~\ref{Figb2nDW1} was calculated in previous works \cite{Lee07, Grover14, Jian15, Zerf16} by means of standard RG method.
+Although the models considered in these works are physically different, the loop integrals have the same structure and can be computed universally.
+No singular contribution was found in the calculations of Refs.~\cite{Lee07, Grover14, Jian15, Zerf16}.
+That no singular behavior was obtained in their works originates from the treatment that all the external boson momenta were directly set to zero \cite{Lee07, Grover14, Jian15, Zerf16}.
+We emphasize here that this treatment is questionable.
+Notice that the dominant contributions to diagram Fig.~\ref{Figb2nDW1} come from the processes in which the internal fermion momenta $p$ are smaller than the external boson momenta $q$, i.e., processes with $|p| < |q|$.
+If all the external boson momenta are naively forced to vanish, these contributions would be entirely discarded.
+In order not to miss the contributions from the fermionic modes carrying ultra-low momenta, the external boson momenta should be kept finite.
+As shown in Eq.~(\ref{Eqla42d}) and Eq.~(\ref{Eqla43d}), the coupling parameter $\lambda_4$ becomes singular once such contributions are carefully taken into account, which makes the $|\phi|^4$ term nonlocal.